melhamin/STARS/README.md

 ## Setup and Usage

+1. Download or clone the project

-1. Install Python(if not already):
+2. Install Python(if not already):
     - [Download and install Python](https://www.python.org/downloads/)

-2. Install webdriver:
+3. Install the webdriver:
-    - Follow [this](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/) guide to setup the webdriver according to your browser

-3. Create an app password for your email provider:
-    - For Gamil use [this guide](https://support.google.com/mail/answer/185833?hl=en-GB)
-    - For Yahoo use [this guide](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html)
-    - For Outlook use [this guide](https://support.microsoft.com/en-us/account-billing/using-app-passwords-with-apps-that-don-t-support-two-step-verification-5896ed9b-4263-e681-128a-a6f2979a7944)
+    - If you want to use Safari, run the following command in you terminal:
         ```sh
+        safaridriver --enable
+        ```
+    - For other browsers follow [this guide.](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/)

+4. Create your app password:
+    ```sh
-    If you are using Bilkent webmail or you don't have 2-step authentication turned on for your email,
+    Skip this step if you are using Bilkent webmail or you don't have 2-step verification turned on for your email,
     you don't need and app password.
 Use your email password instead.
     ```
+    - For Gamil use [this guide](https://support.google.com/mail/answer/185833?hl=en-GB)
+    - For Yahoo use [this guide](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html)
+    - For Outlook use [this guide](https://support.microsoft.com/en-us/account-billing/using-app-passwords-with-apps-that-don-t-support-two-step-verification-5896ed9b-4263-e681-128a-a6f2979a7944)

-3. Add the information required in [configurations.py](https://github.com/melhamin/STARS/blob/master/configurations.py):
+5. Add the information required in [configurations.py](https://github.com/melhamin/STARS/blob/master/configurations.py).

-    ```sh
-    - Type the name of the browser to be used based on the step 2
-    - Type the name of your email provider
-    ```

 ## Create an executable and open STARS by one click